 I love cooking and I love watching those programs.
 I frantically write down the recipes but never make the dishes because I often miss the details.
-Was it 50 or 150 gram?
+Was it 50 or 150 grams?
 Did she say teaspoons or tablespoons?
-"Ohh, never mind' I usually mutter to my partner while I throw away my unreadable notes….. 'let's have a glass of wine.'
+“Never mind’ I usually mutter to my partner while I throw away my unreadable notes….. ‘let’s have a glass of wine and see what I can come up with.’

-And then the day arrives that we have guests for dinner and a lack of inspiration.
+And then the day arrives that you have guests for dinner and a lack of inspiration.
+Or Christmas and you’ll be hosting lots of family members.
+Cooking for the parents is not that difficult but what to do for the children?

-That's when those marvelous cook books come in.
-They are the reference books for we 'quite-but-not-yet' master chefs.
-Those books whet your appetite while flicking through the pages, dreaming of tables set with fantastic porcelain and soft glowing candles.
-The guest will be surprised by your cooking skills and when you finish that lovely dinner with a superb Creme Brule they ooh and aah in amazement.
-(Hope is a thing with feathers…!!)
+If that’s all too complicated then this is the time to give al those marvellous cookbooks a dusting and put them on display.
+They are the reference books for the ‘hopeful-but-not-yet’ master chefs.
+Those books whet your appetite while flicking through the pages, dreaming of tables set with fancy porcelain and softly glowing candles.
+The guest will be surprised by your cooking skills especially when you finish that lovely dinner with a superb Creme Brule straight from Youtube.

-Turkish pide, Spanish anti-pasta, Olive oil recipes, Grandma's kitchen or The Soprano's cooking tips; these colorful books will look even better with a background like this.
-The strong red and black color scheme and the repetition of the aprons outline the cook books even more and the white chef hats give just that extra bit of light and freshness.
+Turkish pide, Spanish anti-pasta, Olive oil recipes, these colourful books will look even better with a background like this.
+The strong red and black colour scheme and the repetition of the aprons outline the cookbooks even more and the white chef hats give just that extra bit of light and freshness.

 What you need: